CeON/CERMINE/README.md

 	$ cd CERMINE/cermine-impl
 	$ mvn compile assembly:single

-This will result in a file *cermine-impl-1.7-SNAPSHOT-jar-with-dependencies.jar* in *cermine-impl/target* directory.
-Executable JARs can also be downloaded from [the repository](http://maven.ceon.pl/artifactory/simple/kdd-shapshots/pl/edu/icm/cermine/cermine-impl/).
+This will result in a file *cermine-impl-<VERSION>-jar-with-dependencies.jar* in *cermine-impl/target* directory.
+Executable JARs can also be downloaded from [the repository](http://maven.icm.edu.pl/artifactory/simple/kdd-releases/pl/edu/icm/cermine/cermine-impl/).

 To extract the content from PDF files:

-	$ java -cp target/cermine-impl-1.7-SNAPSHOT-jar-with-dependencies.jar pl.edu.icm.cermine.PdfNLMContentExtractor -path path/to/directory/with/pdfs/or/a/single/pdf
+	$ java -cp target/cermine-impl-<VERSION>-jar-with-dependencies.jar pl.edu.icm.cermine.PdfNLMContentExtractor -path path/to/directory/with/pdfs/or/a/single/pdf

 To extract metadata from a reference string:

-	$ java -cp target/cermine-impl-1.7-SNAPSHOT-jar-with-dependencies.jar pl.edu.icm.cermine.bibref.CRFBibReferenceParser -reference "the text of the reference"
+	$ java -cp target/cermine-impl-<VERSION-jar-with-dependencies.jar pl.edu.icm.cermine.bibref.CRFBibReferenceParser -reference "the text of the reference"

 To extract metadata from an affiliation string:

-	$ java -cp target/cermine-impl-1.7-SNAPSHOT-jar-with-dependencies.jar pl.edu.icm.cermine.metadata.affiliation.CRFAffiliationParser -affiliation "the text of the affiliation"
+	$ java -cp target/cermine-impl-<VERSION>-jar-with-dependencies.jar pl.edu.icm.cermine.metadata.affiliation.CRFAffiliationParser -affiliation "the text of the affiliation"

 **REST service**